tapnisu/tapris-deno/README.md

 ## Overview

 Tapris is a `discord.js` bot, made in `TypeScript`.
-Bot is named after Tapris from Gabriel DropOut manga.
+Bot is named after Tapris Sugarbell Chisaki from Gabriel DropOut manga.

 ## Invite